swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetSecurityEntries**
-> ItemsSecurityEntry AssetDatabaseGetSecurityEntries(ctx, webId, optional)
+> ItemsSecurityEntry AssetDatabaseGetSecurityEntries(a.client.ctx, webId, optional)
 Retrieve the security entries of the specified security item associated with the asset database based on the specified criteria.
 By default, all security entries for this asset database are returned.

 ### Required Parameters